Home

 Clenon C. Minard was born on July 22, 1838 near Scio, Harrison County, OH, the son of Solomon and Rachel (Little) Minard Sr.

-As a young boy, Clenon and his parents and siblings moved to Goshen Twp., Tuscarawas County, OH.
+As a young boy, Clenon and his parents and siblings moved to Goshen Township, Tuscarawas County, OH.

-Mary Ann's first husband, John A. (or William) Ruby, had died in 1857, and she brought two children to the marriage, Bertha Ruby and John "Alfred" Ruby.
+Mary Ann's first husband, John A. (or William) Ruby, had died three years earlier in 1857, and she brought two children to the marriage, Bertha Ruby and John "Alfred" Ruby.

-Clenon and Mary Ann had seven children of their own -- Francis D. "Frank" Minard, William E. Minard, Samantha Jane "Jennie" Armstrong, twins Ida J. Armstrong and Samuel Byron Minard, Elzie Loran Minard and Arvilla Marshall
+Clenon and Mary Ann bore a brood of seven children of their own -- Francis D. "Frank" Minard, William E. Minard, Samantha Jane "Jennie" Armstrong, twins Ida J. Armstrong and Samuel Byron Minard, Elza Loran Minard and Arvilla Marshall

 Sadly, son William died at age 21 months on Dec.
 5, 1861.
 He is buried at the Cumberland Presbyterian "Mount Zion" Cemetery near Nunda.
 It is located on the east side of Swendal Road, and north side of Reed Road, about 3.5 miles west of Jelloway in Knox County.
 (Note -- a "Jacqueline Minard" -- age 3 years, and the daughter of "Rev. J.H. and S.E.
 Minard" -- is marked as being buried there as well.
 This will be investigated further since the relationship of Jacqueline and her parents to our Minards is not precisely known.)